 The Quran urges people to read the signs within their souls and the universe so that they can be better human beings by using their intelligence and appropriating virtues.
 Those who fail to read in this sense basically accept to live under their true potential to become full human beings.

 The outsider is the seminal work on alienation, creativity and the modern mind-set.
 First published over thirty years ago, it made its youthful author England's most controversial intellectual.
-Colin Wilson Quote
+The Outsider is an individual engaged in an intense self-exploration - a person who lives at the edge, challenges cultural values, and "stands for Truth."

 "Here was I saying, in The Outsider: 'Look, you've got to stop being self-pitying, somehow you Outsiders have got to stop being the miserable Outsiders saying you don't want anything to do with this lousy material world, because if you don't do something about this lousy material world, nobody else will.